 Particular strengths are:

-A range of leading edge research programmes are underway in Scotland including GOLD where a new imaging technique has been developed to identify the penumbra of salvageable brain issue in stroke victims.
+A range of leading edge research programmes are underway in Scotland including GOLD, where a new imaging technique has been developed to identify the penumbra of salvageable brain tissue in stroke victims.

 Scotland has leading researchers in brain, cardiovascular, pulmonary and oncology imaging and a comprehensive training programme in medical imaging.